dryfly-scientist/Hydro_Map/README.md

 ##  Data Sources

-Partners can locate these in the **Google Earth Engine Data Catalog**.
+Partners can locate these in the Google Earth Engine Data Catalog.

 ### **Raster Datasets**
 Format: / Dataset / GEE ID / Purpose /